-During second quarter 2023, the Company received a Notice of Assessment from a state regarding an ongoing sales and use tax audit for the period December 1, 2018 to March 31, 2021.
-This notice is in addition to the February 2021 Notice of Assessment from that state pertaining to uncollected sales and use tax, including interest and penalties, for the period of September 1, 2016 to November 30, 2018.
-The Company does not agree with the basis of these assessments and filed an appeal for the 2023 assessment in October 2023 on the same legal basis as the appeal filed in May 2021 for the earlier assessment.
+The Company has received two Notices of Assessment from a state regarding ongoing sales and use tax audits alleging uncollected sales and use tax, including interest and penalties, for the periods December 1, 2018 to March 31, 2021 and September 1, 2016 to November 30, 2018.
+The Company does not agree with the basis of these assessments and filed appeals for the assessments in October 2023 and May 2021 on the same legal basis.
 The Company has previously accrued an amount related to these assessments consistent with applicable accounting guidance, but if the state prevails in its position, the Company may owe additional tax.
 Management does not believe the resolution of this matter will have a material adverse effect on the Company's financial condition, results of operations, or cash flows.

-During fourth quarter 2023, the Company tentatively settled a claim related to the classification of certain Asset-Light employees under the Fair Labor Standards Act for approximately \$9.5 million.
-The settlement is pending court approval.
-The estimated settlement expense for this matter was recognized during the fourth quarter of 2023 and the reserve is maintained within accrued expenses in the consolidated balance sheet as of March 31, 2024.
+During fourth quarter 2023, the Company tentatively settled a claim for approximately \$9.5 million related to the classification of certain Asset-Light employees under the Fair Labor Standards Act.
+The settlement has been preliminarily approved by the court and notice has been sent to the affected employees.
+A hearing is scheduled to be held in November 2024, at which time the court will determine whether to grant final approval of the settlement.
+The estimated settlement expense for this matter was recognized during the fourth quarter of 2023 and the reserve is maintained within accrued expenses in the consolidated balance sheet as of June 30, 2024.